S1ro1/S1ro1/README.md

 - :brain: I'm mostly interested in Deep and Machine learning.

-- :seedling: Learning other stuff as Web dev etc.
+- :seedling: My current obsession is MLSys and High Performance Computing

-- :books: In my free time I usually read books and learn new technologies
+- :books: I spend most of my free time learning new stuff that I'm currently interested in

 ---